PeppeL-G/bagawork/docs/src/routes/(default)/documentation/component/+page.md

 The padding will only be applied to the sides of the component indicated by the `sides` parameter, or all sides if no value for that parameter is provided.

-This configuration method can be called multiple times to give different sides of the component different amounts of padding.
+This configuration method can be called multiple times on one and the same component to give different sides of the component different amounts of padding.

 The parameters: